“Friends First” what does that even mean?

 I think another part of the ‘friends first’ situation is the difference in friendship styles for extraverts and introverts.
 Extraverts have a lot of what intraverts or ambiverts like me would call ‘aquaintances’.
 Aquaintances are people who you see around, might hang out with at an event, play sports with, but don’t regularly have a heart to heart with.
 You likely have never seen the inside of one another’s homes except maybe at a larger party.
 Extraverts date their aquaintances, and they have a lot more of them, so becoming aquaintances with an extravert before dating her makes sense to me, although I don’t go looking for aquaintances on dating sites, I meet plenty in my regular life.

 However, as an ambivert, I have lots of aquaintances I don’t see much, but I invest a lot of time and energy in my actual friends.
 I have long heart to hearts with them, I see them one on one, I listen to their problems, I exchange favours with them, they become part of my family.
-My friends are often people I have known 20 years or more, and even if I don’t see them frequently, the connection is intense.
+My friends of that calibre are often people I have known 20 years or more, and even if I don’t see them frequently, the connection is intense.
 My friends are often exes, so they know me well.
 Converting a friendship like that into a romantic relationship bears a similar responsibility and impact to getting married.
 It’s a big commitment.
+And there are only 5-10 of them at any one time.

-So I think some extraverts who are not demisexual who put ‘friends first’ on their dating profile mean – I want to sniff around you first in some group situations so it doesn’t feel awkward for awhile and see if you fit my vibe and my friends before we go on a formal date.
+So I think some extraverts who are not demisexual who put ‘friends first’ on their dating profile mean – I totally might want to see you naked, but I want to get to know you a bit, sniff around you first in some group situations, but pretend I am not doing that, so it doesn’t feel awkward.
+Then if you fit my vibe and my friends, I might make a move or ask you on a formal date at some point, if you are still available.
 Which seems reasonable from an extravert point of view too.

 If you are one of these ‘friends first’ people on dating sites, please feel free to comment.
 Inquiring lesbians want to know….